 Where better to finish our cinematic tour of Europe than Cannes?
 To Catch a Thief, Alfred Hitchcock’s light hearted thriller, was filmed on location in the South of France – and distils the very essence of Cannes glamour.
 The open topped car in the Riviera hills, the beautiful people, the sparkle of sea, sunshine and sapphires are pure Cote D’Azur.
 And with Hollywood royalty Cary Grant and Grace Kelly leading the cast, this classic film is a pure delight.

 These films evoke the glamour, the beauty and the spirit of a Europe that we have in all our dreams.
 Make the journey on a Celebrity cruise and take in the best of cinematic Europe as the Cannes Film Festival celebrates its 70th birthday.
 Feeling inspired to visit the festival itself?
-Join Celebrity Cruises in May 2018 on our 11 Night France, Italy & Film Cruise, for an overnight stay in Cannes during the famous event.

 Sign up to our emails and get a head start with the latest deals, holiday inspiration, and cruises.

 Search for key words from all pages on the website.